The Lifelock Review: Is Lifelock Worth It?

 Can you put a fraud warning on your credit yourself?

 Yes, you can put a credit fraud warning on yourself!
-You don’t need Lifelock to do this for you.
+You don’t need a Lifelock plan to do this for you.

 The three credit bureaus are listed at the end of this article.

 I can’t help myself…